Vandebron/tech-blog/public/posts/replacing-app-center.md

 ## Benefits
 - It regularly took over 50 minutes for our mobile app to build in App Center.
 Part of that could have very likely be improved by adjusting App Center configurations & how we store and bundle app assets but after migrating our builds to GitHub Actions our app build times are now down to 22 minutes - More than twice as fast!
 - All the rest of the software at Vandebron (backend services in Scala and Python and frontend applications in Typescript + React) is built using GitHub Actions.
 This move brings mobile apps in line with all other software.
-This move to GHA for mobile builds has forced several of our mobile devs to get our hands dirty in GHA which is great because we can now play a role in the larger CICD discussions.
+This move to GHA for mobile builds has led to several of our mobile devs getting our hands dirty in GHA, which is great because we can now play a role in the larger CICD discussions.
 - We have full control over our CICD pipeline for mobile builds.
 In the future we can integrate more Fastlane commands to further automate the release process.
 - We did a full ADR (shown below) which initiated the work here.
 Links referenced in image are in Appendix below.
   ![replace-app-center-adr](../images/replacing-app-center-adr.png)